Dedicated by default

-Every project starts in a personal sandbox so generation, editing, runtime state, and future restores stay attached to the same workspace.
+Every project starts in its own workspace so generation, editing, runtime state, and future restores stay attached to the same environment.

-Apex gives every project its own managed workspace with chat, code, preview, runtime controls, project history, and a streamed desktop session for computer-use workflows in one place.
+Apex gives every project its own managed sandbox with editing, preview, live runtime controls, project history, and a browser-backed computer-use session in one focused workspace.

-Every project starts in a personal sandbox so generation, editing, runtime state, and future restores stay attached to the same workspace.
+Every project starts in its own workspace so generation, editing, runtime state, and future restores stay attached to the same environment.

 Keep generated files, live render, computer-use stream, and the working conversation visible so iteration stays fast and inspectable.

-Move from concept to project structure, then refine files, prompts, runtime state, and output in the same interface.
+Move from concept to project structure, then refine files, prompts, runtime state, and output without changing tools.

 Preserve project state, logs, snapshots, and remote history so work can be resumed, reviewed, and improved over time.

-Create a fresh project with an initial scaffold and expand it through guided generation, direct edits, runtime controls, or computer use.
+Create a fresh project with an initial scaffold and expand it through guided generation, direct edits, runtime controls, or a routed computer-use session.

 Bring in folders or files and continue building from what already exists instead of restarting elsewhere or losing project context.